What we do:

 The focus is on deepening the theoretical knowledge that is taught in lectures at the TU Darmstadt and expanding it to include a practical part.
 The complex overall system „rocket“ is not only ideally suited to imparting content to our members, but also the indispensable cooperation in an interdisciplinary team.
 The work should ultimately lead to breaking the European altitude record of 32 km for rockets developed by students.

-Athena0 represents the „zero“ iteration of our rocket development.
-Powered by a water jet accelerated under a pressure of 20 bar from the tank into the environment, Athena0 mainly serves as a test vehicle.
-As a low-cost platform, we are researching and testing avionics/telemetry, recovery by parachute, attitude stabilisation and pressure tank construction.
-The ascent altitude should be about 200m.
+The Athena 0 Project was our first rocket generation.
+Powered by a water jet accelerated under a pressure of 20 bar from the tank into the environment, Athena 0 mainly served as a test vehicle.
+At low costs, we researched and tested avionics/telemetry, recovery by parachute, attitude stabilisation and pressure tank construction.
+So far we have launched our Athena 0.1 and Athena 0.2 rockets.

-The Athena1 is the first experimental rocket to be powered by a specially developed liquid propellant rocket engine.
+The long term goal of the rocket team is the developement of a experimental rocket powered by a specially developed liquid propellant rocket engine.
 The propellants used are ethanol and nitrous oxide, also known as laughing gas.
 These represent a suitable compromise between performance and easy and safe handling.
 The engine is designed to develop a thrust of 2 kN at a combustion chamber pressure of 21 bar.
-To achieve this, the composite tanks must withstand an internal pressure of about 40 bar and an oxidant temperature of -70°C.
+To achieve this, the composite tanks must withstand an internal pressure of about 40 bar and an oxidant temperature of -70°C. The Propulsion Subsection is currently working on the engine developement for that rocket.

 Then just drop by one of our meetings without obligation.
-Our weekly project meeting takes place every week on Tuesday at 5:30pm on our Discord Server.
-If you have any questions, please feel free to contact the Rocket Project Management.
+Our weekly project meeting takes place on our Discord Server on Tuesday (even calenderweek) or Wednesday (odd calenderweek) at 6:00pm.